patrick-llgc/Learning-Deep-Learning/paper_notes/marc.md

 #### Overall impression
 This is a continuation of work in [MPDM](mpdm.md) and [EUDM](eudm.md).
 It introduces dynamic branching based on scene-level divergence, and risk-aware contingency planning based on user-defined risk tolerance.

 POMDP provides a theoretically sounds framework to handle dynamic interaction, but it suffers from curse of dimensionality and making it infeasible to solve in realtime.

+[MPDM](mpdm.md) and [EUDM](eudm.md) are mainly BP models, but [MARC](marc.md) combines BP and MP.

+ belief trees heavily and decomposes POMDP into a limited number of closed-loop policy evaluations.

+For the policy tree (or policy-conditioned scenario tree) building, we can see how the tree got built with more and more careful pruning process with improvements from different works.

-* [MPDM](mpdm.md) prunes belief trees heavily and decomposes POMDP into a limited number of closed-loop policy evaluations.
+* [MPDM](mpdm.md) is the pioneering work prunes belief trees heavily and decomposes POMDP into a limited number of closed-loop policy evaluations.
 MPDM has only one ego policy over planning horizon (8s).
-Mainly BP.
-* EUDM improves by having multiple (2) policy in planning horizon, and performs DCP-Tree and CFB (conditoned focused branching) to use domain specific knowledge to guide branching in both action and intention space.
-Mainly BP.
-* MARC performs risk-aware contigency planning based on multiple scenarios.
-And it combines BP and MP.
+* [MPDM](mpdm.md) iterates over all ego policies, and uses the most likely one policy given road structure and pose of vehicle.
+* [MPDM2](mpdm2.md) iterates over all ego policies, and iterate over (a set of) possible policies of other agents predicted by a motion prediction model.
+* [EUDM](eudm.md) itrates all ego policies, and then iterate over all possible policies of other agents to identify **critical scenarios** (CFB, conditioned filtered branching).
+Guide branching in both action and intention space.
+[EPSILON](epsilon.md) used the same method.
+* [MARC](marc.md) iterates all ego policies, iterates over a set of predicted policies of other agents, identifies **key agents** (and ignores other agents even in critical scenarios).

-	* All previous MPDM-like methods consider the optimal policy and single trajectory generation over all scenarios, resulting in lack of gurantee of policy consistency and loss of multimodality info.
+All previous MPDM-like methods consider the optimal policy and single trajectory generation over all scenarios, resulting in lack of gurantee of policy consistency and loss of multimodality info.

 #### Key ideas
-- Planning is hard from uncertainty and interaction (inherently multimodal intentions).
-	- For interactive decision making, MDP or POMDP are mathematically rigorous formulations for decision processes in stochastic environments.
-	- For static (non-interactive) decision making, the normal trioka of planninig (sampling, searching, optimization) would suffice.
 - *Contigency planning* generates deterministic behavior for mulutiple future scenarios.
-In other words, it plans a short-term trajectory that ensures safety for all potential scenarios.
+In other words, it plans a short-term trajectory that ensures safety for all potential scenarios. --> This is very similar to the idea of *backup plan* in [EPSILON](epsilon.md).
 - Scenario tree construction
 	- generating policy-conditioned critical scenario sets via closed-loop forward simulation (similar to CFB in EUDM?).
 	- building scenario tree with scene-level divergence assessment.
 Determine the latest timestamp at which the scenario diverge.
 Delaying branching time as much as possble.